akalongman/sublimetext-material-nil/README.md

 Due to what I assume is settings from previous themes surviving, you may wish to restart Sublime Text as well, but otherwise you should be good to go.

+Also you can use my specific color scheme LongishDark:

+    {
+        "color_scheme": "Packages/Material Nil/schemes/LongishDark.tmTheme",
+    }